adam-crowther/microservice-starter/README.md

-# Ticketing System
+# Microservice Starter

-This is a Template Project for programming Microservices using DDD and Hexagonal Architecture.
-It is intended to serve as an example, and as a starting point for a green-field project, in terms of:
+This is a Template for a Microservices Project, based on DDD and Hexagonal Architecture.
+It is intended to serve as an example, and as a starting point for a green-field project.

 - Design
 - Architecture